collapsed-stacks/startups/questions/3542/does-mailing-in-an-83b-form-to-the-irs-require-me-to-do-anything-special-with-my.md

 - posted by: [littleadv](https://stackexchange.com/users/307221/littleadv) on 2015-02-27
 - score: 2

-<p>Yes.
-The election <strong>must</strong> be mailed to the IRS within 30 days after you received the grant.
+Yes.
+The election **must** be mailed to the IRS within 30 days after you received the grant.
 In addition, you need to attach the 83(b) election you've mailed to your tax return.
 Not doing any of these will invalidate the election.
-Of course, you have to keep receipts of mailing (certified) for both the filings, and copies.</p>
+Of course, you have to keep receipts of mailing (certified) for both the filings, and copies.

-<p>Obviously, your tax return should include the income (the difference between the price you paid and the FMV of the property you've got when you got it).</p>
+Obviously, your tax return should include the income (the difference between the price you paid and the FMV of the property you've got when you got it).

 ## Answer 3579